Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/docker.md

 docker run -it --name CHOOSE_A_CONTAINER_NAME --mount src="PATH_TO_AN_EXISTING_DIRECTORY",dst=/PySpark,type=bind IMAGENAME
 ```
 By running this command, docker creates a container with the chosen name.
 Then it is possible to mount the connector by simply passing connector files the chosen source directory, findable inside the docker in the /PySpark directory.
 In this way, it is easy to change connector configuration files and it is possible to easily edit the custom pyspark algorithm from your local machine. <br />
-Since the docker container has its own ip address, it is suggested to change the HTTP Server address in the receiver `conf.py` file.
+Since the docker container has its own ip address, you need to configure HTTP Server address of the receiver properly.
 To check the ip address of your docker, run the following command *inside* the container:
 ```console
 hostname -I
 ```